Market Basket Analysis using R and Neural Designer

 The following image shows the "Export to R" task in the Neural Designer task manager.

 Now that we have obtained our recommendation system as an R script, we run R studio to check it.
 The next picture shows our script into R studio.
-If you want to download the R script to try it for yourself click here.
+If you want to download the R script to try it yourself click here.

 Finally we will analyze an example of a shopping cart to check what recommendations our system would make.